cunarist/rinf/documentation/docs/shorthand-command.md

 # Shorthand Command

-Now install the shorthand command tool to easily execute Rust-In-Flutter commands in the CLI.
+Now install the shorthand command tool to easily execute Rinf commands in the CLI.

 ```bash
 cargo install rifs
 ```

-After you've installed `rifs`, which stands for 'Rust-In-Flutter Shorthand', you can use this tool to execute any command provided by this framework.
+After you've installed `rifs`, which stands for 'Rinf Shorthand', you can use this tool to execute any command provided by this framework.
 Actual commands will be introduced in the upcoming sections.

 ```bash
 rifs ...